Climate change in Australia: Policies and legislation

 In November 1981, the Office of National Assessments (intelligence agency) presented prime minister Malcolm Fraser with a classified-confidential assessment noting scientific acceptance of the greenhouse effect and resultant "measurably warmer" temperatures and "related climatic changes", and also projecting effects of possible doubling and quadrupling of atmospheric levels by the middle and end of the 21st century.
 The assessment focused on the implications for the country's fossil fuel industry.

 In the late 1980s and early 1990s, there was clear Australian consensus about the need for action on climate change between the two major political parties.
 However, following the 1991 recession, incoming right wing governments began framing science of climate change as a continuing debate.
 In 1997, Australia joined the United States as the only countries to not ratify the Kyoto Protocol.

-With voters influenced by events like the Millennium drought and 2006 film An Inconvenient Truth, both parties went to the 2007 election promising action on climate change, with the then opposition calling climate change the "greatest moral, economic and social challenge of our time".
-The incumbent Howard government lost, and the incoming Labor government immediately ratified the Kyoto Protocol.
-In 2009, before a bill could be passed, with the support of opposition leader Malcolm Turnbull, the opposition changed leaders to Tony Abbott, and supported by The Greens but for the opposite reason that Rudd's scheme was too weak and potentially locked in failure, blocked Rudd's Carbon Pollution Reduction Scheme.
+With voters influenced by events like the Millennium drought and 2006 film An Inconvenient Truth, both major parties went to the 2007 election promising action on climate change, with the then opposition leader Kevin Rudd calling climate change the "greatest moral, economic and social challenge of our time".
+The incumbent Howard government was defeated in a landslide, and the incoming Labor government immediately ratified the Kyoto Protocol.

+In August 2009, the Rudd Labor government unsuccessfully attempted to pass its Carbon Pollution Reduction Scheme (CPRS) bill with the support of opposition leader Malcolm Turnbull, who did believe in man made climate change.
+This caused a political schism within the opposition, primarily along moderate and conservative factional lines, ultimately resulting in the moderate Turnbull being ousted as leader in an internal party leadership ballot by 1 vote, losing to and being replaced by conservative Tony Abbott, who did not believe in climate change.
+Abbott vowed to oppose Rudd's CPRS at any cost.

+With the main opposition no longer cooperative under their new leader, the Rudd Labor government attempted to pass the CPRS a second time in December with the support of the minor left wing Greens party.
+The Greens voted against it, claiming that Rudd's scheme was too weak and potentially locked in failure.
+Hence, the Greens ended up voting on the same side as the climate denialist main opposition led by Abbott, but for opposing reasons.